tztztztz/php-no-slam-cache/README.md

 # The Solution to Slamming and basic No Slam Cache usage

-No Slam Cache Package offers solution to Cache Slamming Problem, providing process synchronisation using PECL Sync package and SyncReaderWriter Class: http://php.net/manual/en/class.syncreaderwriter.php.
+No Slam Cache Package offers solution to Cache Slamming Problem, providing process synchronization using PECL Sync package and SyncReaderWriter Class: http://php.net/manual/en/class.syncreaderwriter.php.

 To install PECL Sync package visit: https://pecl.php.net/package/sync, or use package manager on your linux distribution and install php-pecl binary.

-It is many readers, one writer at once synchronisation model.
+It is many readers, one writer at once synchronization model.

 Using No Slam Cache requires different than usual approach to creating the resource, NOT in that way: